David Mendlen: Microsoft (1998–2020)

-He also served as Executive Producer of The Decoded Show, a developer-focused series launched in 2016, featuring insights from technical leaders on cloud, DevOps, AI, and open source technologies.

 PwC (2021–2024)

 From January 2021 to April 2024, Mendlen was a Partner at PwC, where he led the firm's Microsoft practice.
 He specialized in enterprise adoption of generative AI, GitHub Copilot, and other emerging technologies.
 He advised C-level executives on large-scale digital transformation strategies involving security, compliance, and cloud modernization.

-Sabbatical and Industry Research (2024–present)

-In 2024, Mendlen took a self-directed executive sabbatical to focus on personal growth, mentorship, and strategic research.
-He remains an active voice in cloud and developer strategy and continues to advise non-profit and enterprise leaders on AI readiness and transformation.

-Thought Leadership

-Mendlen has authored articles in The Next Web and has been endorsed by over 30 peers and executives across Microsoft, PwC, and the tech industry.
-He previously held the title of Microsoft Regional Director and has sponsored diversity-in-tech initiatives, particularly those focused on increasing the representation of women in leadership roles.

 Decoded Show

 In 2016, Mendlen introduced as Executive Producer the Decoded Show, with Microsoft Technical Fellow John Shewchuk as Host.
 The show offers regular insight into developer focused topics with interesting people from the industry.
-The Decoded Show has hosted speakers including actor Kevin Hart.
+The Decoded Show has hosted guests such as, actor Kevin Hart.

 Personal life

 Mendlen resides in Bellevue, Washington.
 He is active in philanthropy and nonprofit engagement, having served as a startup accelerator judge and board member for innovation-driven organizations.